 Shane McFalls x J Collab

-I'm only building 350 pairs of these Limited edition skis and hand signing and numbering each.
-Don’t wait, or a giraffe may be the one riding them!
+I'm only building 350 pairs of these Limited Edition skis and hand signing and numbering each.
+Grab your pair… before the reaper comes for you!

 For great art and good laughs follow Shane on Instagram

-Share your shred by tagging #JVacationSki on Instagram
+Share your shred by tagging #JJoyrideSki on Instagram

 - Freeskier Magazine